tradingstrategy-ai/docs/source/learn/posts/portfolio-construction/portfolio-construction-model.rst

   Based on this data the function will return a list of new trades that will either open new or close existing :term:`positions <position>`

-The strategy advanced in ticks.
+The strategy advances in ticks.
 Each tick length is the duration of a :term:`strategy cycle`.
-Common strategy cycles includes hourly, daily and weekly trade decisions.
+Common strategy cycles includes hourly, daily, and weekly trade decisions.
 In the portfolio construction, this strategy cycle is called :term:`rebalance`.

 Overview of portfolio construction strategy architecture
 --------------------------------------------------------

-The Trading Strategy framework offers a Python "lego blocks" that allows you to easily put together a strategy without need to develop the software plumbing yourself.
+The Trading Strategy framework offers Python "lego blocks" that allows you to easily put together a strategy without the need to develop the software plumbing yourself.

-For a developer, this is seen as a high-level Python classes and objects.
+For a developer, this is seen as high-level Python classes and objects.

 - `decide_trades()` and `create_trading_universe()` are interface functions that the strategy developer fills in